Distinguished Staff Awards honor outstanding Ohio State staff achievements

 Known as a student engagement leader, trusted professional and creative problem solver, Andrew Mueller is vital to student success and has created new initiatives and protocols that are indispensable to the Mansfield campus.
 Andrew continually works to expand the Conard Learning Center’s impact through remarkable efficiencies, without increasing budget and even saving more than $20,000 per year.
 Under his leadership and because of his compassionate approach to helping students, last year, the center completed 10,600 student consultation hours with 93% of the students passing their courses.

-Stephanne MusserStephanne Musser
+Headshot of Stephanne MusserStephanne Musser

 Assistant Director for Fitness Services